MicrosoftDocs/architecture-center/docs/framework/security/design-regulatory-compliance.md

 ### Suggested action

-Use Azure Defender (Azure Security Center) to assess your current compliance score and to identify the gaps.
+Use Microsoft Defender for Cloud to assess your current compliance score and to identify the gaps.

 **Learn more**